Topology Mapping Overview

 Setting ERIs and ERTs

-Both the ERI and ERT for a resource are defined in either its PropertySource (for device-level ERI properties) or DataSource (for instance-level ERI properties).
+Both the ERI and ERT for a resource are defined by either a PropertySource (for device-level ERI properties) or a DataSource (for instance-level ERI properties).
 With the exception of resources that are members of service groups (i.e. LM Service Insight), one resource will only have one ERI/ERT assigned.
 Resources that are members of service groups will additionally have ERIs that were auto-generated by LogicMonitor solely for the purpose of connecting them to their service.
 In the scenario where a resource has a service group ERI and an ERI set by either a PropertySource or DataSource, the ERI that is set by the PropertySource or DataSource takes priority.

 In Topology, an edge represents the relationships between two vertices on a topology map.
 Any given vertex can have multiple edges.
 In most scenarios, a vertex will have at least two edges: one that is outgoing and one that is incoming.

 An outgoing edge indicates that the respective vertex has relationships that are emanating outward.
 For example, imagine that you want to view a Cisco switch’s CDP neighbors.
 To do this, you would select the outgoing edge labeled “NETWORK” on the topology map and all CDP neighbors would appear.
 Conversely, an incoming edge means that the respective vertex has been discovered by a TopologySource applied to a different resource.
 In the scenario provided, all of the vertices that were initially discovered by the vertex with the outgoing edge "NETWORK" would also have incoming edges named "NETWORK."